RosenHe/AssignmentFolder/C#Assignment/C#Note.md

 The parameter value copies to anther variable.
 Changes make inside the function are not reflected in the original value.

 <h1>array vs. arrayList</h1>
-Array is fixed-length data structure. dynamically-created object ArrayList is a variable-length data structure. a class of collections
+Array is fixed-length data structure. dynamically-created object.
+ArrayList is a variable-length data structure. a class of collections.

 <h1>Example of encapsulation, where to implement</h1>
 When we creating Entity, wrapping up of data under a signle unit.